devdanias/devdanias/README.md

 ## About me

-- 🎓 Systems Development Analysis student at SENAI..
+- 🎓 Systems Development Analysis student at SENAI.
 - 💼 Working as an HR Implementation Assistant.
 - 🌱 Currently learning more about: PYTHON and TYPESCRIPT.